theurs/telegram-bot-chatgpt-python/README.md

 # Bot description, up to 512 symbols.
 bot_description = """Free telegram-bot for chatting with chatGPT

-You only need to get your own chatGPT token and then you can talk to chatGPT in telegram.
+You only need to get your own chatGPT key and then you can talk to chatGPT in telegram.

 https://www.howtogeek.com/885918/how-to-get-an-openai-api-key/